 The view through the keyhole is so perfect, you can’t help but wonder if it wasn’t planned that way.
 Not only is St. Peter’s perfectly framed by the garden arch, but the two domes are in perfect alignment.
 If the garden were aligned just a slight bit differently, or if the keyhole were in a slightly different spot, it wouldn’t work.
 I have to believe that during construction, someone noticed the view and set up the arches and keyhole on purpose.

 All of this, of course, raises the question: what exactly is the Sovereign Military Order of Malta?
 They are better known as the Knights of Malta and their full name is the Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes and of Malta.
-They are what is left of the former monastic order of the Knights Hospitaller which were created during the Crusades to protect pilgrims in the Holy Land.
+They are what is left of the former monastic order of the Knights Hospitaller which was created during the Crusades to protect pilgrims in the Holy Land.
 They used to control Malta until they were expelled by Napoleon in 1798.

-They are a very unique entity in the world.
+They are a unique entity in the world.
 They claim to be a sovereign power and have diplomatic relations with over 100 countries and international organizations.
 Yet, they have no territory.
 They also have permanent observer status at the United Nations similar to that of Palestine, the difference being that Palestine, however you define it, is a place.
 The SMOM has extraterritorial jurisdiction over this location and another building near the Spanish Steps in Rome.
 The buildings are Italian soil, but the SMOM has authority over it as if it were the embassy of a foreign country.
 Some people think they are an independent country like the Vatican, but they are not.
 (However, I think it would be cool if they were because the world needs more tiny countries.)

 The SMOM has their own license plates, coins, stamps, and passports.
-Despite the use of “military” in their title, their current mission is that of providing humanitarian and medial aid.
+Despite the use of “military” in their title, their current mission is that of providing humanitarian and medical aid.
 Its mission is similar to the Red Cross.